How to Encourage Healthy Lifestyles and Food Choices for Families

 Promote social engagement and family bonding

-The World Health Organization (WHO) emphasizes that family environments play a pivotal role in shaping children’s health behaviors.
+The World Health Organisation (WHO) emphasises that family environments play a pivotal role in shaping children’s health behaviours.

 Source: https://www.who.int